 In the social domain, the Sub-Fund promotes human rights, labour rights, consumer interests, and anticorruption and tax compliance through its observance and support of established international norms such as the UN Global Compact and the OECD Guidelines for Multinational Enterprises.
-Beyond these, the Sub-Fund also promotes population health, welfare, and safety through reductions in the production and distribution of tobacco products and the exclusion of companies producing or distributing controversial weapons.
+Beyond these, the Sub-Fund also promotes population health, welfare, and safety through reductions in the Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.

+production and distribution of tobacco products and the exclusion of companies producing or distributing controversial weapons.